scorpido74/azure-docs.nl-nl/articles/iot-edge/how-to-deploy-monitor-cli.md

 ---
-title: Automatische implementaties maken vanaf de opdracht regel-Azure IoT Edge | Microsoft Docs
+title: Create automatic deployments from command line - Azure IoT Edge | Microsoft Docs
-description: Gebruik de IoT-extensie voor Azure CLI om automatische implementaties te maken voor groepen IoT Edge apparaten
+description: Use the IoT extension for Azure CLI to create automatic deployments for groups of IoT Edge devices
 keywords: ''
 author: kgremban
 manager: philmea